-- Per BSL Cost Scoring (Range = 0% -100% and maximum of 25 points) The most costefficient proposal, evaluated the total funding requested to provide broadband access to a defined application area, will receive full credit under this section.
-Less cost-efficient proposals will receive a percentage of points available, reflective of their percent distance from the most efficient project. - Scalability of Technology (Range = 0% -100% and maximum of 10 points) Scoring for this category will be done on a scaled grading system.
-One point shall be awarded for proposed speeds of 100/20 Mbps while 10 points will be awarded for 1,000/200 Mbps. - Match Scoring (Range = 1 -5 points) Match scoring awards more points to providers offering a higher match: - Minimum Match (1 points) will be awarded to those projects that offer a match of equal to 25% up to 50% or less.
-2.5 points will be awarded to those projects that offer a match of greater than 50% and less than or equal to 75%.
-5 points will be awarded to those projects that offer match greater than 75%.
+- Per BSL Cost Scoring (Range = 0% 100% and maximum of 25 points) The most cost-efficient proposal, evaluated the total funding requested to provide broadband access to a defined application area, will receive full credit under this section.
+Less cost-efficient proposals will receive a percentage of points available, reflective of their percent distance from the most efficient project. - Scalability of Technology (Range = 0% 100% and maximum of 10 points) Scoring for this category will be done on a scaled grading system.
+One point shall be awarded for proposed speeds of 100/20 Mbps while 10 points will be awarded for 1,000/200 Mbps.

-Affordability (Range 0 -25 points, or 25% of 100):
+Affordability (Range 0 - 25 points, or 25% of 100):

-- Description: PBDA will conduct a comparison of all applications to determine proposals for affordable pricing.
+Description: PBDA will conduct a comparison of all applications to determine proposals for affordable pricing.
 PBDA has, in partnership with various stakeholders, determined that the speed of 100/20 Mbps will be utilized for this evaluation.
-The price provided by the applicant for this speed shall be inclusive of all equipment, taxes, fees, and charges billed to the customer. - The applicant-defined affordable price will be bound to the provision of 100/20 Mbps minimum affordable speed to be provided by the applicant for the period of performance.
-An alternate affordable speed will be accepted provided it is not less than 100/20 Mbps and adheres to the applicant-defined affordable price for the period of performance. - Scoring: Costs will be evaluated comparatively based on the range of prices received across applications to pre-determined baseline averages.
+The price provided by the applicant for this speed shall be inclusive of all equipment, taxes, fees, and charges billed to the customer.

+The applicant-defined affordable price will be bound to the provision of 100/20 Mbps minimum affordable speed to be provided by the applicant for the period of performance.
+An alternate affordable speed will be accepted provided it is not less than 100/20 Mbps and adheres to the applicant-defined affordable price for the period of performance.

+Scoring: Costs will be evaluated comparatively based on the range of prices received across applications to pre-determined baseline averages.
 Additional evaluation may be conducted where competing and/or overlapping applications are received.
-Scoring will be based on the deviation from average on a sliding scale of 0-20 points.
+Scoring will be based on the deviation from average on a sliding scale of 0-25 points.
 Adherence to the proposed score for the period of performance for the grant will be indexed to the Consumer Price Index (CPI), Philadelphia-Camden-Wilmington to account for inflation.

-Fair Labor Practices (Range 0 -15 points, or 15% of 100):
+• Fair Labor Practices (Range 0-15 points, or 15% of 100):

-- Description: Applicants must demonstrate a series of projects that demonstrate compliance with Federal labor/employment laws via the submission of a project overview template provided by PBDA.
-Applicants without a record of labor and employment law compliance are permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects. - Scoring: Applicants will receive an objective score that ranges from 0-100% of possible points: - 0% will be awarded if the application lacks all three elements - 50% will be awarded to applicants that demonstrate two elements - 100% will be awarded to applicants that demonstrate all three elements
+- Description: Applicants must demonstrate a series of projects that demonstrate compliance with Federal labor/employment and/or Pennsylvania Prevailing Wage laws via the submission of a project overview template provided by PBDA.
+Applicants without a record of labor and employment law compliance are permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.
+This would be done primarily through the submission of the Pennsylvania Prevailing Wage Compliance form provided as a template by PBDA, as well as the provision of a preliminary-detailed cost estimate that certifies the inclusion of prevailing wages. - Scoring: Applicants will receive an objective score that ranges from 0-100% of possible points: - o 0% will be awarded if the application lacks all three elements - o 50% will be awarded to applicants that demonstrate two elements - 100% will be awarded to applicants that demonstrate all three elements